nih-cfde/organization/infrastructure/OnboardingWorkflow.md

  - Check the boxes for their selected lists (you can do multiple members at a time)
  - Add their name and address to the 'Emails' box in this format: `Name <email@example.com>`
  - Click `+ Add Members`
+ - Check the 'Mailing Lists Assigned??' box for each person you added

      NOTE1: It's basically impossible to read column R for members that choose more than one list.
      It's much easier to read their choices directly off their form.
 To do that: